OpenDataServices/os4d/docs/components/validator.md

-# Online Validator
+# Validator and Quality Tool

 ## Summary

 Providing a report on technical validity of data against the schema.
+Providing feedback on the content of datasets, based on a set of data quality rules.
+Machine and human-readable rules used to check data quality.

 ## Description